 We finally reached around midnight.
 It was, indeed, one of the most epic journeys ever.
 And there it finally was; Ladakh– the land of high passes, great mountains, virgin beauty of shimmering lakes, gurgling rivers, mystic lamas, and loving people.
 Like I mentioned in part 1, Ladakh has only two terrestrial approaches: Manali- Leh and Leh-Srinagar Highway.
 Both of them, seasonal and open only in the summers.
 Therefore, Ladakh is literally cut off from the rest of the World, if the weather Gods decide to be violent.

 The city is an amazing and peaceful place, and the people were even better.
 Our driver helped us find accommodation at his friend’s hotel: Mount Castle.
 The hotel was nice, but we kindly explained the circumstances to the owner.
 He had a lot of understanding and told us not to worry about the money.
 He wanted us to feel welcome in Kashmir and he proved that by giving us a room on 75% discount.
 I would definitely recommend this place to everyone traveling to Leh.

 Take at least a day to explore the magical town of Leh.
 Make sure you take out money from the ATM here and buy everything you need because there won’t be many shops on the way.
 Also, you will need to get a tourist permit for accessing the areas east of Leh.
 They cost around 800 INR ($12USD) and 600 INR ($9USD) for Indians.
 The permits are arranged by the hotel that you’re staying in.
 But if you’re a foreigner traveling alone, it gets a bit tricky.
-I had to wait an extra day because for some reason the authorities only give permits to foreigners in couples.
+I had to wait an extra day because, for some reason, the authorities only give permits to foreigners in couples or bigger groups.